vszontagh/Housing-Data-Linear-Regression/README.md

 - month (from date)
 - year (from date)

+I also checked for outliers.
+There were extreme values in some of the features in the housing data sets.
+Compared to the 75 percentile for bedrooms, the max value was 33, or bathrooms it was 8.
+The maximum sqft_living 13540 and for sqft_lot15 the max value was 871200.
+I set the dataframe to include houses with price value of 2.5 million dollar or less.
+This removed 107 rows.
+I caped the sqft_living at 9000 sqft, and the maximum bathroom at 6.

 ## Modeling
 I did a 70 - 30% train -test split after the baseline model.
 The target variable is the price and all the other variables as predictors.
 I craeted 5 linear regression models and selected the best one comparing to the baseline model.
 I used one-hot encoder for the zipcodes.